maxboeck/mxb-jekyll/_posts/web-layout-tomorrow/2018-06-12-layouts-of-tomorrow.md

 You can check out <a href="https://codepen.io/mxbck/live/81020404c9d5fd873a717c4612c914dd" target="_blank" rel="noopener noreferrer">the final result</a> on Codepen.

-👉 *Since this is just for demo purposes, I chose not to include fallbacks and polyfills for older browsers.
-My goal was to test the capabilities of modern tools here.
-I found that it works best in recent Firefox or Chrome versions.*
+👉 *Since this is just for demo purposes, I did not include fallbacks and polyfills for older browsers.
+My goal was to test the capabilities of modern CSS here, so not all features have cross-browser support (read below).
+I found that it works best in recent versions of Firefox or Chrome.*

 Some of the things that made this interesting: